Epitech-Lyon/epitech-lyon.github.io/_posts/2022-02-28-algorithmes-de-tri.md

 ## Sorting algorithm evaluation

-We tested different sorting algorithms in order to discuss the fastest ones and to explain their principles.
+We tested different sorting algorithms in order to discuss  about the fastest ones and to explain their main principles.
 We have implemented 6 different algorithms.

 ### Selection Sort